docintelapp/docs/docs/admin/roles.md

 It is often convenient to group users together to ease management of permissions.
 Permissions can be granted to, or revoked from, a group of users as a whole and not individually.
-In DocIntel, this is done by creating a role that represents the group of users, and then granting membership in the role to individual users.
+In DocIntel, this is done by creating a role that represents the group of users, and then granting membership to the role for individual users.

 {: .note }